Richard A. Buckner

-Richard Aylett Buckner (February 5, 1784 – December 8, 1847) was a lawyer and farmer who served United States representative from Kentucky as well as Surveyor-General of Kentucky and Kentucky judge of the 18th judicial district.
-He may be best known as the father of Aylette Buckner who also served a Representative from Kentucky, or as the eldest of three American judges of the same name.
-Another of the judges was his son Richard Aylett Buckner (1810–1900), who helped keep Kentucky in the Union, or his grandson Richard Aylett Buckner (1849–) who became an Arkansas state senator.
+Richard Aylett Buckner (February 5, 1784 – December 8, 1847) was a lawyer and farmer who served as a United States representative from Kentucky as well as Surveyor-General of Kentucky and judge of Kentucky's 18th judicial district.
+He may be best known as the father of Aylette Hartswell Buckner, who also served as a representative from Kentucky, or as the eldest of three American public officials of the same name.
+His son Richard Aylett Buckner (1810–1900), also a judge, helped keep Kentucky in the Union and his grandson Richard Aylett Buckner (1849–1922) became an Arkansas state senator.

 Early and family life

 Born in Fauquier County, Virginia to the former Judith Thornton and her husband Aylett Buckner.
 His paternal ancestors had emigrated from England more than a century before, and his father was named to honor his maternal grandfather.
 His father served in the Fauquier militia, then the Virginia Line as an officer during the Revolutionary War, and owned 11 adult slaves and 17 younger slaves as well as five horses and ten cattle in the 1787 Virginia tax census.
 The family also included Thornton Buckner (1778–1837) who represented Fauquier County for a decade in the Virginia House of Delegates before moving to Missouri.
 The family also included a daughter, Catherine Taliaferro Buckner Taylor, who likewise moved to Greensburg, Kentucky with her husband and family.
 Richard Aylett Buckner received a private education appropriate to his class.

 Buckner married his cousin Elizabeth Lewis Buckner (1791–1868), who gave birth to a very large family, as well as survived her husband by more than two decades.
 At least two of their sons continued the family's legal and political traditions through the Civil War, as would their son-in-law, Col. John Allen.
-Their firstborn son, Aylette Hartswell Buckner (1806–1869) became a lawyer and served in Congress before his father's death, and his also never-married brother Richard A. Buckner Jr. (1813–1900) became a judge.
-Their brother William Buckner married Jane DuTois RoBards and had children, as did Dr. George R. Buckner (1823–1897) who married Harriet Ann Creel and moved to Missouri and Arkansas where they named one of their sons after his grandfather.
+Their firstborn son, Aylette Hartswell Buckner (1806–1869) became a lawyer and served in Congress before his father's death, and Aylette's never-married brother Richard A. Buckner Jr. (1810–1900) became a judge.
+Their brother William Buckner married Jane Du Tois Robards and had children, as did Dr. George R. Buckner (1823–1897), who married Harriet Ann Creel and moved to Missouri and Arkansas where they named one of their sons after his grandfather.
 According to this man's will, his youngest son, John, was underage at the time of his father's death and became the ward of his Col. John Allen.
-Other sons included Luther A. Buckner (1819–1899) would ultimately die in Nevada or California, but his remains were returned to the Lexington Cemetery in Kentucky, as were those of his sister Elizabeth Robards Buckner Allen (1821–1897) from Memphis.
+Other sons included Luther A. Buckner (1819–1899), who became attorney general of Nevada and would ultimately die in that state; his remains were returned to The Lexington Cemetery in Kentucky, as were those of his sister Elizabeth Robards Buckner Allen (1821–1897) from Memphis.